 Overview

 The types of development which can be carried out on particular land varies in accordance with the applicable "land use zoning".
-Land use zoning is regulated under "Local Environmental Plans" prepared by the relevant local council.
-For some development, the land use zoning imposed under a Local Environmental Plan can be overridden by the provisions of a "State Environmental Planning Policy".
+Land use zoning is often regulated under schemes prepared by the relevant local council.
+For some development, land use zoning can be imposed under schemes with State or Territory-wide application.

 Planning analysis